hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 ------------------------

+**Section 1**

+Submit the following:

+  * the elevation of each of the two points.
+  * the straight line distance between the two points.
+  * the slope between the two points.
+  * the aspect between the two points.

+**Section 2**

 1. Submit the following maps:

-•  hillshade
+  * hillshade
-•  slope
+  * slope
-•  aspect
+  * aspect
-•  contour
+  * contour

 2. A brief statement explaining two practical uses of each of the above maps.

+**Section 3**

-3. A habitat location map.
+A habitat location map.
 Submit either a layout or a link to the possible sites in ArcGIS Online.

+**Section 4**

-4. A link to the watershed you delineated using ArcGIS Online.
+A link to the web map showing the watershed you delineated using ArcGIS Online.

+**Section 5**

-5. An elevation surface and a TIN surface from the Point Cloud
+An DEM map and a TIN surface map generated from the Lidar Point Cloud.

 |

 Resources